chevere/docs/components/Controller.md

 ## Arguments

-The [ControllerArguments](Chevere\Components\Controller\ControllerArguments) class is used to interact with the controller passed arguments.
-It implements the [ControllerArgumentsInterface](Chevere\Interfaces\Controller\ControllerArgumentsInterface).
+The `Chevere\Components\Controller\ControllerArguments` class is used to interact with the controller passed arguments.

 Arguments will be passed in the `run` method which will be executed only if the parameters provided meets the requirements.